theopenconversationkit/tock-bot-open-data/README.md

         * the url : https://xxxx.ngrok.io/messenger
         * the verify token you set in tock_bot_open_data_webhook_verify_token env var

-* To setup Google Assistant (optional), you need a google account and a google actions project with Actions sdk setup - see https://developers.google.com/actions/sdk/create-a-project
+* To setup Google Assistant (optional), you need a Google account and a Google Actions project with Actions sdk setup - see https://developers.google.com/actions/sdk/create-a-project

      * Also a secure ssl tunnel (for example [ngrok](https://ngrok.com/)) is required to test the bot directly on your desktop: